granmoe/easycalendar/README.txt

 ============

 1. Go to nodejs.org to install the appropriate distribution of node.js for your system.
-2. In a command shell, navigate to the project root directory and enter the command, "node app.js" to start the server
+2. In a command shell, navigate to the project root directory and enter the command, "node app.js" to start the server.
 3. Open http://localhost:3000/ in a browser.